John Coltrane House

 The John Coltrane House is a historic house at 1511 North 33rd Street in Philadelphia, Pennsylvania, United States.
 A National Historic Landmark, it was the home of American saxophonist and jazz pioneer John Coltrane from 1952 until 1958.
-On his death in 1967 the house passed to his cousin, who sold it in 2004.
-Efforts for restoration and reuse as a jazz venue are struggling.
-In 2022, two of Coltrane's sons filed a lawsuit contesting the ownership of the home.
+On his death in 1967 the house passed to his cousin Mary Alexander, who sold it in 2004.
+Efforts for restoration and reuse as a jazz venue initially struggled.
+In 2022, two of Coltrane's sons filed a lawsuit contesting the ownership of the home on the grounds that Mary Alexander had a life interest in the property, but not ownership or the right to sell.
+Following successful recovery of the property in 2024, the Coltrane family announced a collaboration with the African American Cultural Heritage Action Fund, a program of the National Trust for Historic Preservation, to re-envision a future for the house, including opening it to the public.

 Use by Coltrane

 John Coltrane purchased the house for his family after leaving the U.S. Navy and lived there until he relocated to New York City in 1958.
 He continued to use the house as an alternate residence to his New York home until the end of his life.
 Upon his death the house passed to Coltrane's cousin, Mary Alexander.

 Architecture

 In addition to its association with John Coltrane, the house has received attention due to its historic architecture.
 For example, it is considered a good example of a middle-class Philadelphia rowhouse from the turn of the 20th century.
 The architect is disputed; E. Allen Wilson is considered likely, due to his association with developer Clifford Pemberton, but no known source specifically ties him to the Coltrane House.